Farrah Forke

-Farrah Rachael Forke (January 12, 1968 – February 25, 2022) was an American actress known for her roles as Alex Lambert on the NBC sitcom Wings, and Mayson Drake on Lois and Clark: The New Adventures of Superman.
-She also voiced the character Big Barda on the animated television series Batman Beyond and Justice League Unlimited.
+Farrah Rachael Forke (January 12, 1968 – February 25, 2022) was an American actress best known for her roles as Alex Lambert on the NBC sitcom Wings and Mayson Drake on Lois and Clark: The New Adventures of Superman.
+She also voiced the character Big Barda on the animated television series Batman Beyond and Justice League Unlimited, starred as Carey on the short-lived cult sitcom Dweebs, Nikki Harkin on Mr. Rhodes, Carol Ashby in the pilot episode of the 90's remake of Fantasy Island, and appeared in several made-for-TV movies such as Nurses on the Line (1993), Journey to the Center of the Earth (1993), Bionic Ever After?
+(1994), and theatrical movies like Disclosure (1994) and Heat (1995).

 Early life

 Forke was born in Corpus Christi, Texas, on January 12, 1968.
 She was one of two children of Chuck Forke and Beverly (Mendleski).
 Forke was named after Farrah Fawcett, who was a family friend.
 In an interview, she said: "I was a huge fan of hers, thinking as a child 'If she can do it so can I.'" She attended the Hockaday School, an all-girls private school in Dallas, where she was a cheerleader.
 She started acting with a role in a Texas production of the musical The Rocky Horror Show.
 After graduating from high school, she relocated to New York City in 1989 to study acting at the Lee Strasberg Institute.
 She also worked as a bartender while studying in the city.